Battle of Plassey: Background

-The Bengal Subah (also referred to as the Mughal Bengal) was the largest subdivision of the Mughal Empire and later an independent state under the Nawab of Bengal encompassing much of the Bengal region, which includes modern Bangladesh and the Indian state of West Bengal, between the 16th and 18th centuries.
+The Bengal Subah (also referred to as the Mughal Bengal) was the largest subdivision of the Mughal Empire and later an independent state under the Nawab of Bengal, encompassing much of the Bengal region, which includes modern Bangladesh and the Indian state of West Bengal, between the 16th and 18th centuries.
 From 1741 to 1751, the Marathas under Raghuji Bhonsle invaded Bengal six times.
 In 1751, the Marathas signed a peace treaty with the Nawab of Bengal, according to which Mir Habib (a former courtier of Alivardi Khan, who had defected to the Marathas) was made provincial governor of Orissa under nominal control of the Nawab of Bengal.
-It made The Nawab of Bengal a tributary to the Marathas who agrees to pay Rs.
+It made the Nawab of Bengal a tributary to the Marathas, who agreed to pay Rs.
 1.2 million annually as the chauth of Bengal and Bihar, and the Marathas agreed not to invade Bengal again.
 The Nawab of Bengal also paid Rs.
-3.2 million to the Marathas, towards the arrears of chauth for the preceding years.
+3.2 million to the Marathas towards the arrears of chauth for the preceding years.

 The British East India Company had a strong presence in India with its three main stations of Fort St. George in Madras, Fort William in Calcutta, and Bombay Castle in western India since the Anglo-Mughal War.
 These stations were independent presidencies governed by a president and a council, appointed by the Court of Directors in England.
 The British adopted a policy of allying themselves with various princes and Nawabs, promising security against usurpers and rebels.
 The Nawabs often gave them concessions in return for the security.

-By the 18th century all rivalry had ceased between the British East India Company and the Dutch or Portuguese counterparts.
+By the 18th century, all rivalry had ceased between the British East India Company and the Dutch or Portuguese counterparts.
 The French had also established an East India Company under Louis XIV and had two important stations in India – Chandernagar in Bengal and Pondicherry (now Puducherry district) on the Carnatic coast, both governed by the presidency of Pondicherry.
-The French were late comers in Indian trade, but they quickly established themselves in India and were poised to overtake Britain for control.
+The French were latecomers in Indian trade, but they quickly established themselves in India and were poised to overtake Britain for control.